isamabdullah88/Visual-Inertial-Odometry/README.md

 - This inconsistency is discussed in detail in the report, which can be furnished on request.
 - Source code can be found in the SourceCode section.

-Please let me know in the issues, if you need to know anything.
+Please let me know in the issues, if you come across problems.